 - Publishing and promoting the Content Views containing repositories of OSTree and Puppet content types across life cycle environments.

-/api/config_templates/API endpoint is deprecated in Satellite 6.7 and will be removed in Satellite 6.8.
+/api/config_templates/API endpoint was deprecated in Satellite 6.7 and is now removed in Satellite 6.8.
 Use the

 /api/provisioning_templates/API endpoint instead.

-/api/hosts/:id/statusAPI endpoint is deprecated in Satellite 6.7 and will be removed in Satellite 6.8.
+/api/hosts/:id/statusAPI endpoint was deprecated in Satellite 6.7 and is now removed in Satellite 6.8.
 To get the configuration status for hosts, use the more specific

 /api/hosts/:id/status/configurationAPI endpoint instead.

-/api/reports/API endpoint is deprecated in Satellite 6.7 and will be removed in Satellite 6.8.
+/api/reports/API endpoint was deprecated in Satellite 6.7 and is now removed in Satellite 6.8.
 Use the

 /api/config_reports/API endpoint instead.